Romance Languages Major, B.A.–French and Francophone Studies

 Students who wish to practice Portuguese can meet weekly for the “bate-papo” (chat).

-The Study Abroad Office sponsors several yearlong, semester-long, and summer programs appropriate for students of the Romance languages and has special arrangements with the Department of Romance Studies for the UNC in Montpellier, UNC in Seville, and Florence programs.
+The Study Abroad Office sponsors many year-long, semester-long, and summer programs appropriate for students of the Romance languages and has special arrangements with the Department of Romance Studies for the UNC in Montpellier, UNC in Seville, and Florence programs.
 Students from UNC–Chapel Hill and from other institutions may earn up to 30 semester hours of undergraduate credit in these programs, which are open to qualified undergraduates regardless of academic major.
-Students may satisfy up to 50 percent of their major coursework abroad.
+Students may satisfy up to 50 percent of their major or minor coursework abroad.

 General inquiries concerning any of these programs should be addressed to the Study Abroad Office, CB# 3130, FedEx Global Education Center, (919) 962-7002.